Lapiz-js/dev/readme.md

 code in build/min.
 The last is coverage which will run against source, but will inject coverage markers to compute code coverage.

+### Documentation
+Most of the code is documented at this point.
+Running the build will use the autodoc project to generate the markdown versions of the documentation.
+A helpful benefit of this is that finding something in the documentation will provide a search string to help find that section in the code.

 ### Terminology Note
 These terms can get confusing, and as of this moment, I'm using them inconsistently.

 A field is anything that can be accessed with the dot operator.

 A property is a field that was defined with Object.defineProperty.
 It may have a getter/setter or a value.
 It cannot be overridden.

 An attribute is a field attached directly to the object (generally via assignment).